HAYLEY BLUNDEN

 • Blunden, H.* & Brodsky, A.* (2020).
 “Beyond the emoticon: Are there unintentional cues of emotion in email?”
 Personality and Social Psychology Bulletin. https://doi.org/10.1177/0146167220936054 *Both authors contributed equally to this manuscript.

 • Blunden, H.*, Sohn, W.*, Brodsky, A., & Bernstein, E. “Time pressure and transitions in a new age of virtual work.”
-Under review at Academy of Management Journal.
+Working Paper.

 • Blunden, H. & Brodsky, A. “When time is on your side: The influence of virtual communication on conflict escalation and de-escalation.”
 Working Paper.